human-conditions/yodrew.github.io-original/_pages/hygiene.md

 > "Health does not consist merely of the absence of symptoms of illness.
 It is a state of positive well-being that is evidenced by a constant state of euphoria.
 It is rarely, if ever, experienced by humans today."
 --Herbert Shelton, father of modern hygiene[^1]

-Euphoria is exactly the sign of long-lost function that my adolescent rapture hinted at.
+Euphoria is the sign of lost function that my adolescent rapture hinted at.
 Once tasted, nothing else will do.
-The thing is to come by it on purpose, not just by chance.
 What conditions would make it possible?
 Identifying and providing conditions is hygiene's forte.
-It accomplishes this by making ordinary observations of life in nature along certain lines.
+It accomplishes this by making observations of life in nature along certain lines.

-So we will learn these lines---these principles---in this chapter, which relates the theory of hygiene.
-Chapter 2, **darkroom retreat**, relates its application.
-In chapter 3, we head into the uncharted territory of hygienic **psychology**.
+So we will learn these lines---these principles---in this chapter.
+It relates the theory of hygiene.
+The next chapter, **darkroom retreat**, relates the application of hygiene to darkness.
+In chapter 3, we head into the uncharted depths of hygienic `**psychology**.

-I aim to do much in this book: reform hygiene's laws, its pathology, and add a psychology.
-It is renewal through radicalization and completion.
-If the 19th century was hygiene version 1.0, and Shelton's systematization of that vast body of work into modern hygiene was hygiene 2.0, then this is the beginning of hygiene 3.0.
-This is when hygiene becomes complete and instigates another global mass health movement.
+I aim to do much for hygiene in this book:

+- systematize its laws
+- reform its pathology
+- give it a psychology

+and thus renew it by radicalizing and completing it.
+This will:

+- inspire a new movement for greater health and freedom
+- finally eliminate the great parasite, medicine.
+- end our strange suffering and restore joy and peace in the world, once and for all.

 #### essence

-Hygiene has three senses in its definition:
+Hygiene has three senses in its dictionary definition:

 1. the science of health; a branch of biology.
 2. conditions and practices conducive to the preservation of health
 3. cleanliness

+I would like you to see this for yourself.
+Take a moment and look up the word, hygiene, in 3-4 dictionaries.

 In common usage, the third sense strangely dominates.
 Hygiene is reduced to vigilant cleanliness against germs and the use of safety equipment to protect against a hostile environment.
 Why?
 We will get to that.

 Meanwhile, the dictionary shows that hygiene includes all healthy conditions and practices.
 It is fearless and relaxed.
 It respects life's resilience.

-Natural Hygiene makes all this explicit.
-It identifies "preservation" with life's defining characteristic of self-preservation.
-And it identifies "conditions and practices conducive" to health with the normal conditions of life.
-Thus it recognizes the self-preserving organism and seeks to provide it with normal conditions of life in both sickness and health.
-This originates in hygiene's observation of ubiquitous health in nature, where organisms also get injured and sick, yet only normal conditions of life exist.
-For humans, these conditions and practices, both physiological and social, include:

 - air, warmth, water, food, light & darkness, shelter
 - rest, work, poise, exercise, cleanliness
 - family & friends, camaraderie, affection, sex, love
 - freedom, peace, prosperity, habitat

 The extent and organization of this list are somewhat arbitrary.
-It simply helps ground our discussion in biology, including psycho- and sociobiology.
+It simply helps ground our discussion in biology.
+Which includes psychobiology and sociobiology.

 #### rest

-This book mainly deals with the condition of rest, which is half of life.
-In our action-obsessed lifeway, we disdain and resist it, viewing it as a waste of time.
-But not only is rest an end in itself, another equal aspect of living, but nothing else is possible without it, neither action nor healing.
+This book mainly deals with the condition of rest.
+It is half of life.
+In our action-obsessed lifeway, we disdain and resist it.
+We view it as laziness, indulgence, a waste of time.

+But rest is an end in itself.
+It is another equal aspect of living.
+Moreover, nothing else is possible without it, neither action nor healing.
+As Shelton says, "Time spent at rest is never wasted."
 If we wish to be healthy, we simply must correct ourselves in this matter.

 Rest is of two kinds: ordinary and profound.

 Ordinary rest includes nightly sleep, naps, and relaxation, alternated with daily activity in light.
 It is for maintenance of health.

-Profound rest means extended retreat lasting days, weeks, even months.
-It is for recovery from major trauma and sickness, including aging.
-It is gained in four ways (in ascending order of intensity):
+Profound rest is extended and under perfected conditions.
+It lasts days, weeks, even months.
+It is for recovery of health: for healing from major trauma and sickness.
+It is gained in four ways (in order of increasing depth):

+- solitude
 - silence
-- solitude
 - fasting
 - darkness

 The benefits of profound rest accumulate day by day.
 If interrupted, some healing processes must start over.
-One good night's sleep, or several in a row, are simply not enough to recover from what really ails us.
-We must bring retreats into our lives in a serious way to get the profound rest needed for healing.
+To heal from major trauma, a good night's sleep is not enough, even several in a row.
+We must bring hygienic retreats into our lives to get the profound rest we need.

 #### history

-Hygiene originated in America when it was still the world's freest country.
-It came a generation after the revolution, in the Enlightenment.
-Hygiene became a mass movement in 1832 with the lectures of Sylvester Graham, physiologist & namesake of Graham (whole) flour.
-Two doctors, Isaac Jennings and Russell Trall, abandoned drugging, further developed hygienic theory and practice, and spread hygiene widely with publications, teaching, and organization.
+Hygiene originated at the peak of the Enlightenment in America, a gift of its Revolutionaries' children.
+Hygiene became a mass movement in 1832 with the lectures of Sylvester Graham, physiologist and namesake of Graham (whole wheat) flour.
+Two doctors, Isaac Jennings and Russell Trall, amplified Graham's efforts.
+Each had independently abandoned drugging.
+They further developed hygienic theory and practice.
+They spread hygiene widely with publications, teaching, and organization.

+Florence Nightingale, perhaps more than anyone else, spread hygiene through nursing, before nursing was co-opted by medicine.
+Ellen G White imbued the Seventh Day Adventist Church with hygienic teaching.
+Adventists still live 10 years longer than non-Adventists under the same circumstances.

-Mary Gove helped bring hygiene to women of the 19th century, whose increasing independence it matched.
-Florence Nightingale transmitted its rudiments internationally through nursing (before medicine co-opted it).
-John Tilden buoyed and innovated in hygiene after the untimely death of Dr Trall.
-Herbert Shelton revived and systematized it for the 20th century.
-He formalized it as "Natural Hygiene" to strike the imagination and distinguish it from narrow medical usage.
+John Tilden buoyed hygiene with his innovations after the untimely death of Dr Trall.
+Herbert Shelton revived and systematized hygiene for the 20th century.
+He rechristened it, "Natural Hygiene".
+He did this to strike the imagination, but also to distinguish it from medicine's corruption of the word to mean mere cleanliness.

+Many other bold men and women alike gave their lives to hygiene, touching tens of thousands and affecting hundreds of millions.
+To name a few: William Alcott, Emmet Densmore, Helen Densmore, Edward Dewey, Susanna Dodds, O S Fowler, Felix Oswald, Mary Gove, James Jackson, Edmond Moras, Thomas Nichols, Chas Page, Hermann Reinheimer, Harriet Shaw, Joel Shew, George Taylor, Robert Walter.

+While other approaches to health emerged, hygiene was the most rational and radical of all.
+Thus it became the vanguard of the natural health movement of the 19th century.
+That century's famous improvements in public health resulted.

-Hygiene led the natural health movement of the 19th century which resulted in the famous improvement to public health then.
-Medicine, funded through Rockefeller's pharmaceutical interests, opposed hygiene while taking credit for this.
-Medicine made war on hygiene's exponents, institutions, and full teachings through propaganda, lobbying, and prosecution, nearly destroying hygiene.
-Medicine covered its tracks by using hygiene's mistaken emphasis on toxemia to reduce hygiene to the idea of cleanliness.
+Medicine, funded through Rockefeller's pharmaceutical interests, opposed this progress every step of the way.
+But in psychopathic manner, it took credit for the successes it failed to prevent.
+Medicine made especial war on hygiene's teachings, exponents, and institutions.
+It used propaganda, lobbying, and prosecution.
+It nearly destroyed hygiene.
+It covered its tracks by using hygiene's emphasis on toxemia to reduce hygiene to the idea of cleanliness.
 Thus few know the real story.

 Nonetheless, hygiene remains the most effective and influential approach to health and healing in world history.
-It now benefits nearly every person on the planet several times a day with the understanding that fresh air, pure water, regular bathing and exercise, and nutritious food are matters of course in a healthy life.
-With the advent of a hygienic psychology and the astounding self-healing power of the organism in darkness, hygiene's influence will increase exponentially.
-So I am leaving behind the special name, Natural Hygiene, to reclaim the ordinary word, hygiene, for our tradition.
+It now benefits nearly every person on the planet several times a day, whether he knows the word, hygiene, or not.
+Virtually everyone knows that fresh air, pure water, regular bathing and exercise, and nutritious food are matters of course in a healthy life.

+With the advent of a hygienic psychology and the astounding self-healing power of the organism in darkness, hygiene's influence will regain its former ascendency and increase to permanent dominance.
+To mark this turnaround, I am leaving behind the special name, Natural Hygiene, to reclaim the ordinary word, hygiene, for our tradition.

 #### laws of life